 “In terms of the biggest challenge for me, it was getting my parents on board,” she admits.

 “My family has always loved me and supported me, but I think fighting really got to them.
 For me, they kind of had their own dreams and plans, and bless their hearts, they wanted the best for me.
 They did not see that me doing fighting was going to provide.”

 With a sister — Cheree, who goes by the ring name “Dakota Kai” — currently signed to World Wrestling Entertainment, Crowley’s parents have already had to adjust to their children gravitating towards non-traditional occupations.

-Over time, however, “Neutron Bomb” has been able to chip away at her family’s concerns about her new career path.
-She was even able to convince her parents to attend one of her matches in New Zealand before she relocated to Thailand.
+Over time, however, “Neutron Bomb” has been able to chip away at her family’s concerns about her career path.
+She even convinced her parents to attend one of her matches in New Zealand before she relocated to Thailand.

 “The more I keep winning, and the more I can reassure them that I’ve got this, the more that they will come on board,” she says.